Skip to Content

 take the challenge!

-Whenever you’re outside, I challenge you to pick up three pieces of litter!
 Take a few moments out of your day (whether it be on your walk to your office or during your lunch break) to make a big impact.
-Doing this will help prevent wildlife from mistaking it for food or nesting materials, and you’ll make picking up litter less taboo for everyone else.
+Doing this will help prevent wildlife from mistaking it for food or nesting materials, and you’ll make the pick up process less taboo for everyone else.

 If it’s really cold out and you don’t plan on going outside anytime soon, then I challenge you to — at least once a week — go for a 10-minute litter patrol around your neighborhood.